 Our team is made up of professionals who work in real estate full-time.
 Real estate isn’t a hobby or something we do on the weekends; we are full-time professionals.
 Your home will likely be your single largest asset; we take our responsibility seriously.

 We want to know what’s on your “wish list” – what’s important to you – and how you imagine your ideal home.
 We live and work in the communities that we serve, and bring a broad knowledge base to your search.
-We’ll show you the homes you select and suggest some that you may have overlooked.
+We’ll show you the homes for sale that you select and we will suggest some homes for sale that you may have overlooked.
 We are known as major players in the local market, and often get advance notice of homes that are not yet on the market.

 Once you find your ideal home, it’s time to get serious about the financial and contractual part.
 We’ll write the offer for you as we explain the sales contract and all the options available to you.
 We’ll advise you on how to submit a solid offer while still protecting your interests.
 Through this process we ensure that you understand the implications of the various components and contingencies you may include, such as the home inspection contingency, radon contingency, financing & appraisal contingencies as well as the settlement date, just to name a few.